AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ## Modify a server

-Modifies the name, iconURL, description, and extension of the specified server.
+Modifies the name, icon URL, description, and extension of the specified server.

 ### HTTP request